-1. The order of business is typically carried out as it falls on the agenda or as set out below; however, the Mayor, may reorder the items, unless Members object.
+The order of business is typically carried out as it falls on the agenda or as set out below; however, the Mayor, may reorder the items, unless Members object.
 Members may request items be reordered by motion.

-2. 2.
-Public Comment will be held as noted on the agenda.Consent Calendar Items Removed for Discussion
+- 1. Public Comment will be held as noted on the agenda. - 2.
+Consent Calendar items removed for discussion - a.

-- a.
 Members, the City Manager, other Charter Officers or Department Directors, may request that any matter be removed from the Consent Calendar. - b.
-All matters remaining on the Consent Calendar and which have not been removed shall be approved by a single action, such single action to have the legal effect of individual action on each matter. - c.
-The City Clerk shall read into the record each item removed from the Consent Calendar.
+All matters remaining on the Consent Calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter. - c.
+The City Clerk shall read into the record each item from the Consent Calendar.